-The Graphic Design track of the Bachelor of Fine Arts in the Department of Art and Art History aims to offer students a path for the links between practice of traditional visual arts and commercial graphics design and communication.
-This specialization in design balances practical, intellectual and technical training with emphasis in how visual communication opens possibilities for students to develop collaborations with non-designers, software developers and programmers, professionals working in diverse fields.
-This track offers an intensive course of study in contemporary design strategies and theory.
-This curriculum includes design and typography courses with an emphasis on interactivity, mobility, strategic branding and social media in a network economy.
-This track capitalizes on a strong base in fine arts and innovative design courses where students will master a strong foundation in design and become innovators for new communication media.
+The Graphic Design Track provides an intensive program of study in contemporary design strategies and theory.
+The curriculum includes design and typography courses with an emphasis on mobility, strategic branding and social media in a network economy.
+This degree track capitalizes on a strong base in fine arts and innovative design courses where students will master a strong foundation in design and become proficient designers sought by multiple disciplines, industries, and professions.